 Getting out among the redwoods is not only a fun excursion, but also a sure way to gain a lifelong appreciation for the world’s tallest trees.
 Fostering this appreciation by connecting the public to redwood forests is a central pillar of the League’s mission.
 So take advantage of our redwoods parks by visiting with family and friends!
 Our Visit the Redwoods page, including the Interactive Redwoods Map, is a good place to start when choosing and planning a trip to a redwoods park.
 The Family Guide to the Coast Redwoods and Family Guide to the Giant Sequoias are also useful resources.
 Some Giant Thoughts blog posts, like Top 3 Bay Area Redwood Parks You’ve Never Heard Of and Magnificent Redwood Parks Close to Home, have even more insider information.

 Spread the word about redwoods and the work we do at the League!
 Telling others about the League and the trees that we protect helps broaden the community of redwoods stewards.
 Our interesting history is worth learning and sharing.

 Get Involved in Citizen Science

 The League is at the forefront of redwoods science, and you can help our research!
 League scientists are in the midst of conducting the Redwoods and Climate Change Initiative (RCCI).
 One of the ways that you can help, in addition to donating to the initiative, is by contributing as a citizen scientist.
-Through the Redwood Watch and Fern Watch apps, you can record and submit your pictures and observations about redwood forests.
+Through the Redwood Watch app, you can record and submit your pictures and observations about redwood forests.
 In doing so, you are helping our researchers monitor how our forests are changing.
 Your data can really make a difference.

 Volunteer for Redwoods Parks